aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 2.	**User Segmentation Based on Daily Steps:**
 I categorized users into three groups based on their average daily steps:

-•	Moderately Active Users (19 users): Engaging in 5,000 to 10,000 steps, this is the largest group.
+    a.
+Moderately Active Users (19 users): Engaging in 5,000 to 10,000 steps, this is the largest group.
-•	Low Activity Users (8 users): Taking fewer than 5,000 steps, indicating a need for more motivation.
+    b.
+Low Activity Users (8 users): Taking fewer than 5,000 steps, indicating a need for more motivation.
-•	Highly Active Users (7 users): Exceeding 10,000 steps, likely committed to their fitness.
+    c.
+Highly Active Users (7 users): Exceeding 10,000 steps, likely committed to their fitness.

 ![alt text](https://github.com/aishmoitra/moitra/blob/98102b620b622d9fcc51083790d465fd9d60235c/Data%20Viz/Fig%201.png)